 Note that the reference coordinates in the control file are a point on the fault surface.
 For this reason, a different reference point will probably need to be specified for a multi-fault situation (I should revise my program some day not to require this).

 This one of a series of occasional updates to capture small revisions that have been made to the programs.
-This version is very similar to the January, 2017 version with one major exception: blpadflt was revised to change the filtering options.
-This required a change to the control file, with a new date, an extra parameter in the line containing filter information, and an additional parameter to specify if the filter when flc and fhc are both greater than 0.0 should be treated as a low-cut followed by a high-cut filter, or as a bandpass filter.
-My limited experiments indicate little difference when flc and fhc are widely separated, but I have yet to check the case of a narrow-band filter.
+In this version the users manual has been updated, and programs that compute response spectra, such as blpadflt and smc2rs, were modified to allow for sinc interpolation of the time series used in computing response spectra.
+This required changes to control files of a number of programs.
+The control files of some of the filtering programs (e.g., blpadflt and filt_plot_gen) were also changed to allow for more options in the filters.
+The following comments apply to this as well as the previous version of the filtering programs: an additional parameter in the control files was added to specify if the filter when flc and fhc are both greater than 0.0 should be treated as a low-cut followed by a high-cut filter, or as a bandpass filter.
+My limited experiments indicate little difference when flc and fhc are widely separated, but there can be a difference between a band and a combination of low-cut and high-cut filters when the filter period are close to one another.
 The revision also makes it possible to combine an acausal LC filter (which I recommend) with a causal HC filter in one run.
 In the previous versions it was not possible to mix causal and acausal filters in one run; the only way to do this was to do one run with either the LC or HC filter, and then a second run using the time-series output from the first run with the desired HC or LC filter.
 This was cumbersome and resulted in unwanted intermediate files being saved to the hard drive.

 In earlier versions a program (smc_hicut_fd_cosine_taper) was added that simulates an anti-aliasing filter by applying a raised half-cycle of a cosine in the frequency; this program was used in the Boore and Goulet (2014) paper.
 The July, 2016 version included a new program (smc_apply_site_response) that does what its name describes: it applies the complex site response from the site_amp program nrattle to an input time series to produce a time series that includes the site response.
 Note the comments in the header lines of both the source code and control file to see important constraints on the nrattle output and the input time series.
 Also included is a version of the subroutine get_path_from_system_call that should be used if compiling and running the programs on a machine using a Linux operating system; this subroutine is given in the file get_path_from_system_call.4linux_os.for.
 The existing subroutine in filt_plot_util_subs.for (which is a collection of subroutines used in the filt_plot programs) should be replaced with the subroutine in get_path_from_system_call.4linux_os.for.

 The major change relative to v4.1 is that the computations in smc2psa_gmrot_rot program are much faster, thanks to a suggestion by Norm Abrahamson.
-In addition, the new program allows resampling of the input time series.
-Here are the notes on the 14 September revision (v.4.1): added a potentially useful driver (smc_interpolate_time_series_using_fft) and associated subroutine (interpolate_time_series_using_fft) that uses the FFT to interpolate a time series to a finer time spacing (increased number of samples per second).
+In addition, the new program allows resampling of the input time series [smc2psa_gmrot_rot has now been replaced with the more general program smc2psa_rot_gmrot_interp_acc_rot_osc_ts].
+Here are the notes on the 14 September revision (v.4.1): added a potentially useful driver (smc_interpolate_time_series_using_fft) [now replaced with smc_interpolate_time_series_using_fork] and associated subroutine (interpolate_time_series_using_fft) [now replaced with interpolate_time_series_using_fork] that uses the FFT [as computed using the subroutine fork] to interpolate a time series to a finer time spacing (increased number of samples per second).
 This was done after Norm Abrahamson found that response spectra computed using the Nigam and Jennings algorithm, which assumes straight line interpolation between sample points, could be different than those computed if the interpolation were based on the fundamentally more correct sampling theorem (convolution in the time domain with a sinc function).
 The difference in response spectra can be an issue if the FAS has little reduction in amplitude as the Nyquist frequency is approached, as can happen in low-sample-rate recordings on hard rock sites.
 In the future I will incorporate an option in the response spectral drivers (e.g., smc2rs, smc2rs2) to resample before computing the response spectra, but for now, the program smc_interpolate_time_series_using_fork can be used (it creates resampled smc-formatted files for a list of input smc-formatted files).
+[As of the 27feb18 version this has now been done in smc2rs, while smc2rs2 is no longer supported and is not provided in the distribution; it is still possible to create resampled time series files using smc_interpolate_time_series_using_fork if desired, but the resampling can now be done directly in smc2rs without saving the resampled time series as a new file.]

 The zip files accompanying the Open-File Report 2008-1111 can be obtained from the links below.
 Note that the revision of the manual is lagging behind the program revisions, and for that reason some of the control files in the examples in the Open-File Report may not correspond exactly to the current control files (e.g., smc2fs2.ctl).